 Why is Bob’s an awesome brand?
-He singularly trained his tribe – his followers, the people who knew, loved and trusted him.
+He singularly trained his tribe – his followers, the people who knew, loved, and trusted him.
 He trained them in his way, and we all adored him for it.
-Consider all of the the quirks, the always adding a little happy tree or a bird in the background or fluffy cloud… We know fluffy clouds, because of him.
+Consider all of the quirks, always adding a little happy tree or a bird in the background or fluffy cloud… We know happy trees and fluffy clouds, because of him.
 His soothing tone and the way he delivered became comfortable and that was his brand.

 How this relates to your brand is quite simple.
-Your audience will know you brand best if you follow the following Bob Ross Un-Official Brand Guidelines:
+Your audience will know your brand best if you follow the following Bob Ross Un-Official Brand Guidelines: